LightAndLight/definable-syntax/README.md

 captured in the term `\b. a`.
 Maybe identifiers should be qualified by whether or not they were introduced to a term via a syntax definition.
 Maybe qualification by origin is enough.

+This isn't a problem in a locally nameless setting.